fightmegg/riot-api/README.md

 const rAPI = new RiotAPI('RGAPI-TOKEN', config);
 ```

+## Error handling

+If you use `Promises` then any error will reject the promise, this can either be an error value, or the response from the API.

+Same as above with `async/await`, where the error thrown will be the response from the API if the error occured at that level.

 ## Caching

-Caching is support by methods only, we provide a complete map of all `METHOD_KEY`'s for setting up your cache config.
-The list of keys can be found in the [types file](https://github.com/fightmegg/riot-api/blob/master/src/%40types/index.ts#L92).
+Caching is turned off by default, but with the cache property in the config you can enable it with various settings.
+For now we only support local (in memory) or [ioredis](https://github.com/luin/ioredis) caches, will potential support for custom caches in future.

+When setting up the cache, you can change the `ttl` of each method / endpoint individually.
+This is done through the `METHOD_KEY` type which can be found in the [typings file](https://github.com/fightmegg/riot-api/blob/master/src/%40types/index.ts#L92).

 ## TypeScript typing